 Those who are spending a lot of the time sitting at the wheel, table or computer – often are having problems with the back pain, but do not pay attention to them.
 People think that this disease can not be treatable and goes by itself.
 But in reality, things could be much more difficult.
 What could be the causes of back pain and for which of them need medical treatment?

-In 85% of cases, the chronic or episodic pain are associated with excessive loads on the lower back.
+In 85% of cases, chronic or episodic pain is associated with excessive loads on the lower back.
 Do not be surprised, even if you do not exercise, or not carrying weight and do not work in the garden day and night, the muscles of your back still experiencing everyday strain.
-When you sit and work on PC, back needs to maintain the bulk of your body weight.
+When you sit and work on PC, the back needs to maintain the bulk of your body weight.
 Therefore, doctors recommend that those who sit almost all day long at the work need to sit leaning on the chair as “deeper” in a chair as possible.

 However, no one will not diagnose “fatigue back” to you.
 As a rule, mild back pain refers to the “uncertain reasons” and treat with the peace and proper posture in the chair.
 If the pain is not disappearing after 2 weeks or recur regularly, it is the sign to ask your doctor to do a more detailed examination.
 If you suffer from back pain, be sure to download the “Backpain Freedom” book.
 It describes a very effective treatment for back pain at home.
 I recommend Daniel Tillsdale’s PDF guide to all my readers!

 According to the American Medical Association, 4% of patients with back pain are diagnosed with this disease.
 A compression fracture is a fracture of a vertebra, most commonly occurring in the elderly age and to the patients with osteoporosis.
 During this disease, bones become less dense and can break simply under the pressure of body weight.